dpeter99/dpeter99.github.io/content/posts/2022-02-26-game-io-logic/index.md

 These connections can be easily managed form the editor.
 The user can set up connections define a delay to apply to the event, and also send optional parameters.

 ![The broken screen](IO_menu.png)

+The interface has a Convinient dropdown to select the output and an object picker to select the targets.

+The power of this system comes from the fact that there are many Logical entities that allow the implementation of more complex logic.

+### The internals
+Most of the code for this is found in the [cbase.cpp](https://github.com/nillerusr/source-engine/blob/master/game/server/cbase.cpp#L251) file of the source code.
+After a bit of reading we cna see that it calls the ``g_EventQueue.AddEvent`` to actually send the event.
+This has a few parameters that, define the name of the Input to call, the name of the target as string.
+It also takes in the rest of the things we cna configure in the UI, the delay, the optional parameter.

+After this the [EventQueue](https://github.com/ValveSoftware/source-sdk-2013/blob/master/sp/src/game/server/eventqueue.h) puts this into a list sorted by the time the event needs to fire (Current time + delay).
+An interesting thing to note is that the EventQueue does not fire the event in the same call.
+The events are actually acted upon at the top of the core game update loop.
+This is done in the [ServiceEvents](https://github.com/nillerusr/source-engine/blob/master/game/server/cbase.cpp#L901) function.
+This aproach makes sure that long chains of events can't cause lag.